 Miles’ Health Test Results

 Miles is a bit of an abnormal dog because of how much I have invested in his health.
-With our regular veterinarian, Miles gets detailed blood and urine panels four times per year, fecal tests routinely, and multi-times per year check-ups with his regular veterinarian.
+With our regular veterinarian, Miles gets detailed blood and urine panels four times per year, fecal tests if he’s eaten something gross, and multi-times per year check-ups.
 He has seen a veterinary dermatologist and ophthalmologist, and he has a yearly check-up with a canine sports medicine veterinary specialist (orthopedic surgeon).
 Year after year, Miles’ medical test results and examinations show a dog not only in perfect health, but in his prime.

 Behavioral Changes on Raw Dog Food